-F1.1 General Use Residential Fire Extinguisher.
-A fire extinguisher that has been specifically investigated, tested, and listed for use only in and around the home (one- and two-family dwellings and living units within multifamily structures) for the purpose of suppressing or extinguishing a fire.

-F1.2 Special Purpose Residential Fire Extinguisher.
-A fire extinguisher designed, tested, and listed for a particular type of hazard as specified on its label.

-F.2 Multifamily Structure Guidelines.
+- F.1.1 General Use Residential Fire Extinguisher.
+A fire extinguisher that has been specifically investigated, tested, and listed for use only in and around the home (one- and two-family dwellings and living units within multifamily structures) for the purpose of suppressing or extinguishing a fire. - F.1.2 Special Purpose Residential Fire Extinguisher.
+A fire extinguisher designed, tested, and listed for a particular type of hazard as specified on its label. - ▲ F.2 Multifamily Structure Guidelines.
 The provisions of this annex section apply to the selection, installation, and maintenance of fire-extinguishing equipment for one- and two-family dwellings and living units within multifamily structures.
 The fire-extinguishing equipment is intended as a first line of defense to cope with fires of limited size.
 This equipment is needed even though the dwelling or living unit is protected by an automatic sprinkler system, fire or smoke alarm system, or both; single-station smoke detectors; or other fixed fire suppression or detection system.
 The recommendations given herein are minimum.
 Depending upon the conditions existing in each living unit, additional extinguishers or extinguishers of larger capacity might be advisable.

-For more information on automatic sprinkler systems for the residence, see NFPA 13D, Standard for the Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes, and NFPA 13R, Standard for the Installation of Sprinkler Systems in Low-Rise Residential Occupancies.
-For more information about fire or smoke alarm systems, or both, and single-station smoke detectors, see NFPA 72, National Fire Alarm and Signaling Code.
+For more information on automatic sprinkler systems for the residence, see NFPA 13D and NFPA 13R.
+For more information about fire or smoke alarm systems, or both, and single-station smoke detectors, see NFPA 72.